Fundraising and/or Sales Policy and Procedures

 - The student group must save all receipts for expenses incurred as a result of the sale and/or fundraiser and a deposit slip of the amount received from the sale and/or fundraiser.
 Student Activities reserves the right to request a financial report from any group should they deem it necessary.
 Should you be requested to submit a financial report, all receipts must be attached.
 Failure to respond to a request for a financial report will result in loss of all sale and/or fundraising privileges for the remainder of the academic year and could result in the loss of student group status.

 - Groups must comply with all University of Minnesota, local, state, and federal policies and guidelines.
 Failure to comply with these policies and procedures could affect student group status with Student Unions & Activities.
 This includes being responsible for any and all taxes associated with your sale and/or fundraiser.

 - Sales and/or fundraising permit applications may be denied if submitted less than ten (10) business days in advance.

 Gambling, Raffles and Drawings

-- You may collect charitable donations at an event.
+- Groups may collect charitable donations at an event.

 - Poker tournaments are allowed if there is no cost associated.
 No money may exchange hands at any time (no entry fee, no table fee, no fee per person, no personal money).
 You may play with chips that have no monetary value and participants may win prizes, but participants may not contribute financially to the poker tournament in any way.